|

 Benoît again had the impression that she was drowning in herself and that her words were bubbles rising miraculously up to them.
 He would have kissed her but for the gut fear he felt that she would start to cry.

 Most shocking of all is the realization that the progression of grief can never be anything but absolute in its solitude.
 A desperately lonely road lies ahead.
 Despite the universal agony of bereavement, the connection to what is gone can be nothing but unique.
 That itself is perhaps the most difficult part of all (as if any of it can be quantified).
-No matter how much we surround ourselves with a semblance of a support system, we are ultimately alone in the tomb of broken hearts.
+No matter how much we surround ourselves with a semblance of a support system, we are ultimately alone in our tomb of the broken heart.

 The idea that from now on it was every man for himself was starting to take root in him.